 Why should I get shutters?

-Shutters can really add a touch of elegance to your home and can be made to look great almost anywhere, particularly with sash windows.
-In addition, with such a wide range of options / colours available, there’s something for everyone.
+Shutters can really add a touch of elegance to your home and can be made to look great almost anywhere, particularly with sash windows or timber casement windows In addition, with such a wide range of options / colours available, there’s something for everyone.
 Shutters are a great addition to your home and some styles have been popular for hundreds of years.
 Their practicality, functionality and alluring design has ensured that they have remained popular for a very long time.
 If you live in a house that looks like it needs a new lease on life, new windows or shutters might be a good way to go about it.

 Aside from looking good, what other benefits are there?